Senpaizuri/project-3-1819/README.md

 I tried to also integrate the `kv-staging` data along with the `linkedin` data.
 However the linkedin api requires request over https, the local build only runs on http to my knowledge.

 This is why the app is filled with meager dummy content and could possible be extended to greatness if both ran over https.

+## Whishlist

+[ ] - Add Proper LinkedIn request
+[ ] - Add request for LinkedIn from the Moderator panel